sjgallagher2/PythonPlotDigitizer/README.md

 The following are not yet implemented:

+* Browse Image - Select the image graphically that you will use
 * Load CSV Data - Loads a dataset onto the current image from a csv file
 * Delete Dataset - Deletes a dataset
 * Clear Datapoints - Remove all datapoints from a dataset